ithihasmadala/Cowin-keep-alive/README.md

 1. Make sure you have one of the latest versions of [Python](https://www.python.org/downloads/) installed
 2. Install Selenium: `pip install selenium`
 3. Chrome browser installed
-4. Tested only on Windows in v1
+4. Tested only on Windows in v1.
+For mac/linux, change the path of the chromedriver accordingly.

 # Configuration (Make the necessary changes in the app.py file):